divinites/tong-wang-academic/content/publication/multidimensional/index.md

 ---
-title: "Multidimensional Nonlinear Pricing: Evidence from Energy Consumption with a Mixture Pricing Mechanism"
+title: "Nonlinear Pricing in Multidimensional Context: An Empirical Analysis of Energy Consumption"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here